CatoTH/antragsgruen/README.md

 ### Using the web-based updater

-Site administrators of an installation will see a Update-Box at the right side of the administration page of a consultation.
+Site administrators of an installation will see an Update-Box on the right side of the administration page of a consultation.
 The box indicates if an update is available.
 If so, you can switch the whole installation into Update mode.
 While the update mode is active, the whole site will not be available to other users.

 Once the update mode is active, the ``/update.php`` script will be available to the site administrator.
 Here, the update can be performed in two to three steps: